 Incoming Staff Mobility

-- Access to the school’s buildings and facilities;
+- Access to school buildings and facilities;

 - Access to services provided by the school;

-- Access to events and activities organised by the school;
+- Access to school events and activities;

-- Access to Erasmus+ programme.
+- Access to the Erasmus+ program.

-Other Third Countries associated to the Programme.
+Other third countries associated to the Program.